-The School's assets exceeded the School's liabilities at the close of the fiscal year, resulting in net position of \$485,166.
-The School's net position include \$377,908 of cash and cash equivalents.
+The School's assets exceeded the School's liabilities at the close of the fiscal year, resulting in net position of \$411,604.
+The School's net position includes \$383,431 of cash and cash equivalents.
 All cash is available to meet the School's ongoing operating activities and growth strategy.

-As of June 30, 2013, the School had invested a total of \$126,970 in capital assets.
+As of June 30, 2014, the School had invested a total of \$1,051,018 in capital assets.
 This investment includes instructional and support furniture, instructional computers for teachers, mobile student computer labs, maintenance equipment and leasehold improvements to the buildings.
-The School expects additional property and equipment investments in the 2013-2014 school year, as student enrollment increases with the addition of another grade level and the move to a larger facility.
+The School expects additional property and equipment investments in the 2014-2015 school year, as student enrollment increases with the addition of another grade level.
 With the additional students, there will be continued requirements for furniture, computers and equipment.
-To accommodate all grades, the School has secured an alternate location and is securing financing in order to complete capital improvements required to house all grades at its full capacity.

 The School rented educational space from a private party in 2012-2013.
-The current lease term ended August 1, 2013.
+The lease term ended August 1, 2013.
 Management secured a long-term lease with the Metropolitan Government of Nashville and Davidson County ("Metro"), which includes considerations for capital improvements.
-The School subsequently secured a construction loan to fund the improvements.
-The lease term is for 10 years ending July 2023 with two 5-year extensions.
-Additional information on the lease, construction loan, and property and equipment are located in the notes to the financial statements.
+The School secured a construction loan to fund the improvements.
+As of June 30, 2014, the School has an outstanding principal balance of \$744,504 on their construction loans.
+The lease term with Metro is for 10 years ending July 2023 with two 5-year extensions.
+Additional information on the lease, construction loan, and property and equipment are located in the notes to the financial statements